jenkinsci/bouncycastle-api-plugin/README.md

 **Proposed solution**
 A possible solution to this problem would to create a plugin (this plugin) from which plugins using BC will depend.
 Responsible for:
 * Load BC into uber class loader.
-* Register BC as a JVM security provider in order to allow other plugins to use JCA API with BC algorithms.
+* Register BC as a JVM security provider in order to whitelist other plugins to use JCA API with BC algorithms.
 * Provide an API to do common tasks like PEM Encoding/Decoding ensuring its stability among BC versions.